When to Seek Mental Health Support: A Complete Guide to Getting Help

 Adults and Older Adults

-When to seek mental health support varies across the adult lifespan:
+When to seek mental health support varies across adulthood:

 Young Adults (18-30):